 However, as a control reaction, used the wild-type DNA so that a DNA band with primer set 1 can be obtained.

 Once the amplification reaction is completed, the results are validated using the agarose gel electrophoresis.
 The results of PCR can be visualized on 2% agarose gel.

 Mice with an inactivated gene of interest created to study the function of that particular gene are called knockout mice.
 We are using the mice in the genetic engineering studies and knockout studies because of the similarities between the genes of humans and mice.

 99% of human and mice genes are similar, thus instead of using human embryos directly for the experiment, using mice is a wise decision.

 Due to several ethical issues associated with human embryo studies, scientists are using mice for gene knockout and gene knock-in studies.

 Methods for gene knockout:

-For constructing artificial gene knockout organism several methods are used to silent or remove the gene of interest.
+For constructing an artificial gene knockout organisms several methods are used to silence or remove the gene of interest.

 Methods for gene knockout are enlisted here: